I paid over $2000 for my reclining sofa. It is less than 5 years old and already falling apart.

 I do not have contact with any of the companies or agencies that choose to advertise on this website through Ezoic.

-2 thoughts on “18 Best Reclining Sectional & Sofa Brands Made in America for 2023”
+2 thoughts on “22 Reclining Furniture Brands Reviewed for 2023”

 I have been in the leather stationary and motion category for over 25 years manufacturing in Asia and Mexico dealing with retailers from Rooms To Go to COSTCO.